mesosphere/dcos-docs-site/pages/services/cassandra/2.1.0-3.0.16/limitations/index.md

 ## Node Count

-The DC/OS {{ data.techName }} Service must be deployed with at least 3 nodes.
+The DC/OS {{ model.techName }} Service must be deployed with at least 3 nodes.

 ## Security

-{{ data.techName }}'s native authentication, and authorization mechanisms are not supported at this time.
+{{ model.techName }}'s native authentication, and authorization mechanisms are not supported at this time.

 ### Toggling Transport Encryption